d3vilh/openvpn-ui/README.md

 ### Revoking .OVPN profiles

 If you would like to prevent client to use yor VPN connection, you have to revoke client certificate and restart the OpenVPN daemon.
-You can do it via OpenVPN WEB UI `"Certificates"` menue, by pressing Revoke red button:
+You can do it via OpenVPN WEB UI `"Certificates"` menue, by pressing "Revoke" amber button:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OpenVPN-UI-Revoke.png" alt="Revoke Certificate" width="600" border="1" />

 Revoked certificates won't kill active connections, you'll have to restart the service if you want the user to immediately disconnect.
 It can be done via Portainer or OpenVPN WEB UI from the same `"Certificates"` page, by pressing Restart red button:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OpenVPN-UI-Restart.png" alt="OpenVPN Restart" width="600" border="1" />

+After Revoking and Restarting the service, the client will be disconnected and will not be able to connect again with the same certificate.
+To delete the certificate from the server, you have to press "Remove" red button.

 ### OpenVPN client subnets.
 Guest and Home users